-Adding less filtered water (about 1 cup less) will leave you with a stew consistency.
+Adding less filtered water or broth (about 1 cup less) will leave you with a stew consistency.
 You can also cook the sweet potatoes longer so that they will break down and melt into the stew (about 10 minutes longer).

 Toss in a handful or two of baby spinach, chopped kale or Swiss chard.
 Add this at the very end of cooking so they wilt but don't completely break down.